Hi! I’m TyLisa C. Johnson, a writer/reporter from Wilmington, Delaware.

 TyLisa C. Johnson is a writer, reporter and most likely the first person you’ve met from Wilmington, Delaware.
 She has worked with The Dallas Morning News, ProPublica, Tallahassee Democrat, The News Journal, FAMU’s Sirius XM Radio + others.
 She has spoken on panels, organized events and knows how to crochet, thanks to her mom.

-Right now, she reports on cops, crime, courts and craziness in Pasco County, Florida for the Tampa Bay Times,
+Right now, she reports & investigates cops, crime, courts and craziness in Pasco County, Florida for the Tampa Bay Times,

 In the past, she’s covered breaking news about gruesome murders and the families they hurt, financial irregularities and improprieties in her University’s administration and more.
 In June 2017, she wrote two of her favorite stories for the New York Times Student Journalism Institute.
 She frolicked around Harlem learning about James Baldwin’s life and dug through health data that revealed health disparities by zip code and race in Manhattan.